Low Tc Hafnium Kinetic Inductance Device with High Internal Quality Factor

 Low $T_c$ materials such as $\beta$-Ta, Osmium, Titanium, Hafnium (Hf), and Iridium have been explored \cite{mazin2022superconducting}, among which we consider Hf the most promising candidate due to its suitable $T_c$, high kinetic inductance, and high $Q_i$.
 Previous works on Hf KIDs\cite{coiffard2020characterization, zobrist2019design} have demonstrated large pixel arrays that can resolve \SI{1}{\electronvolt} IR photons.

 We have obtained promising results with KIDs fabricated from Hf using a novel heated sputter deposition process on silicon substrates \cite{rotermund2024development}.
 A $T_c$ of \SI{250}{\milli\kelvin} has been achieved with a surface inductance of $\SI{4.8}{\pico\henry}/\square$.
 The $Q_i$ of the resonators is higher than $10^5$, sufficient for use as phonon sensors.
-Notably, the $T_c$ can be tuned post-fabrication with an annealing process, allowing precise tuning of device performance.
+Notably, the $T_c$ can be tuned precisely post-fabrication by annealing.
 Adding the quasiparticle trapping technique to such Hf KIDs would lead to sub-eV threshold phonon-sensing detectors.

 The Hf films in this study are \SI{250}{\nano\meter} thick, deposited with plasma sputtering on Si substrates heated to \SI{200}{\celsius}.
 We chose the thickness as it is an established fabrication process from previous work on Hf-TESs development for cosmic microwave background detectors\cite{rotermund2024development}; we will reduce the thickness in the future to achieve higher surface kinetic inductance.
 The $T_c$ of the film lowers linearly as the substrate temperature increases during deposition.
 Above \SI{550}{\celsius}, the film $T_c$ approaches bulk Hf $T_c$ of \SI{128}{\milli\kelvin} \cite{kraft1998use}.
 We chose a \SI{200}{\celsius} deposition temperature for $T_c$ at \SI{250}{\milli\kelvin}, which allowed us to reliably operate KIDs fabricated from the films in a dilution refrigerator (DR).
 A chlorine-based plasma etching is used to pattern the film into KIDs.